How to Propose: A Four Step Guide to the Perfect Proposal

 Step 2: Choose the Right Proposal Location

 The next step to the perfect proposal is choosing the right location for asking your love to spend forever with you.
 First, make a list of places that are special to you as a couple or have had special meaning during your relationship.
 The list may include the place where you first met, the location of your first date, the spot where you had your first kiss, or where you first expressed your love for one another.
 Are any of these places memorable enough for the proposal?
 If the answer is ‘Yes’, consider recreating one of these special moments and finishing it off by getting down on one knee and proposing.
 If the answer is ‘No’, and you are looking to do something completely different than you have done before, think if there are any places or activities that your future spouse has expressed interest in.
 For instance, has she/he expressed interest in visiting a special place like Paris or Turks & Caicos?
 If you have the budget and the time, why not consider planning a proposal vacation?
 If the budget or vacation time are not plentiful, consider an activity.
 It could be quite romantic to propose after your return to the ground following skydiving from 12,500 feet in the air.
+Has your significant other given you any hints that they may prefer a private proposal where you can enjoy the moment alone?
+Consider proposing at home.

 Step 3: Invite the Right People